Have questions? We're here.

 Option 2 – Morning experience: Nice’s Russian treasures

-Fill your morning with a visit to two of Nice's beloved Russian treasures.
+Fill your morning with a visit to two of Nice’s beloved Russian treasures.
 Known as the most important orthodox churches outside of Russia, St Nicholas Cathedral has become a shrine for the sacrificed family of Nicholas II, the last Tsar of Russia.
-Appealing to the Russian royal family as a winter retreat, Nice became a second home to much of Russian high society, whose Tsar built an ornate Cathedral as a place for them to worship in the early 20th century.
-This magnificent church is laden with opulent Orthodox artworks, icons, and ornate carved woodwork.
-It offers an insight into the last Russian royal family and remains a place of pilgrimage for those who consider them to be the rightful rulers of Russia.
+Appealing to the Russian royal family as a winter retreat, Nice became a second home to much of Russian high society, who’s Tsar built an ornate Cathedral as a place for them to worship in the early 20th century.
+This magnificent church is laden with opulent orthodox artworks, icons and ornate carved woodwork.
+It offers an insight into the last Russian royal family and remains a place of pilgrimage for those who consider them to remain the rightful rulers of Russia.

 Born in Belarus, Marc Chagall spent much of his creative life in France.
 During World War II, he fled Nazi-occupied France with the help of the group that would become the International Rescue Committee, eventually reaching New York.
 After the war, Chagall returned to France with a remarkable body of work, now housed in this museum.
 Renowned as one of the greatest Jewish artists of the 20th century, Chagall is celebrated for his dreamlike, emotionally rich paintings, often inspired by religious themes.
 A visit to the museum offers a moving artistic experience.